Licensing Guides

 • Certified Contractor Fee: $249 if applying between May 1 of an even year and Aug.
 31 of an odd year; $149 if applying between Sept.
 1 of an odd year and April 30 of an even year.

 You will also have to pay fees for the examinations.
 The statewide exam is administered by Professional Testing Inc. The registration fee is $135.
-The Business and Finance test is $80.
+The business and finance test is $80.
 The trade knowledge-based test is $80.

 How to Get an HVAC License in Florida

-Training Programs and Schools
+Florida HVAC Training Programs and Schools

 There are many programs to get the training you need to become an HVAC professional in Florida.
 Some certification programs only require one or two semesters before you can begin serving as an assistant and begin accruing the work experience you need.
 Other programs can be two- or four-year college degree programs in air conditioning, refrigeration, and heating systems technology.